kunaltelangi/prodat/devtools/README.md

 ```

 ## Upload to PyPi
-Versions of datmo are uploaded to [PyPI](https://pypi.org/project/datmo/) with the following steps.
+Versions of prodat are uploaded to [PyPI](https://pypi.org/project/prodat/) with the following steps.
 NOTE:
 only those with credentials for the PyPI website will be able to upload new versions.

-1) Ensure the `VERSION` file in the `datmo/` module is updated to the desired version to upload
+1) Ensure the `VERSION` file in the `prodat/` module is updated to the desired version to upload
 (must be later than the previous version on PyPI based on semver)
 2) Run the following commands